Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/aws/quickstart-msk/README.md

 ```

 where:
-- `bootstrap_server` is the bootstrap server address of the Apache Kafka service.
+- `bootstrap_server` is the public endpoint associated with the IAM Authentication Type.
-- `username` and `password` are the credentials of the user automatically created from the _Aiven Console_.
-- `truststore_password` is the password of the trust store file.

 Then, point your browser to [http://localhost:8080/QuickStart](http://localhost:8080/QuickStart).